-Digital policy issue
+Digital policy issues

 The Institute hosts the new Digital Health and AI Research Collaborative (I-DAIR) directed by former Ambassador of India and Visiting Lecturer at the Institute Amandeep Gill.
 I-DAIR aims to create a platform to promote responsible and inclusive AI research and digital technology development for health.
 This platform is supported by the Geneva Science and Diplomacy Anticipator (GESDA).

-The project ‘Governing health futures 2030: growing up in a digital world’, hosted at the Global Health Centre, explores how to ensure that digital development helps improve the health and well-being of all, and especially among children and young people.
-It focuses on examining integrative policies for digital health, AI, and universal health coverage to support the attainment of the third sustainable development goal.
+The project Governing Health Futures 2030: Growing up in a Digital World, hosted at the Global Health Centre (GHC), explores how to ensure that digital development helps improve the health and well-being of all, and especially among children and young people.
+It focuses on examining integrative policies for digital health, AI, and universal health coverage to support the attainment of the third sustainable development goal (SDG).

-Focusing on the Global South, the project ‘African Futures: Digital Labor and Blockchain Technology’ strengthens empirical knowledge on changing trends in employment in the region by way of a two-pronged approach to the increasingly interconnected global division of labor: i) App-based work mediated by online service platforms and ii) the use of blockchain technology in mining sites for ethical sourcing, traceability, and proof of origin.
+Focusing on the Global South, the project African Futures: Digital Labor and Blockchain Technology strengthens empirical knowledge on changing trends in employment in the region by way of a two-pronged approach to the increasingly interconnected global division of labour: (1) App-based work mediated by online service platforms and (2) the use of blockchain technology in mining sites for ethical sourcing, traceability, and proof of origin.

 Projects carried out by the Institute’s members also address the role of digital technologies in enhancing financial inclusion.
-The project ‘Effects of Digital Economy on Banking and Finance’ studies digital innovations and how fintech extends financial services to firms and households and improves credit allocation using loan-account level data comparing the fintech and traditional banking.
+The project Effects of Digital Economy on Banking and Finance studies digital innovations and how fintech extends financial services to firms and households and improves credit allocation using loan-account level data comparing fintech and traditional banking.

-- Podcasts showcasing professors and guests’ expertise (What Matters Today, In Conversation With, Parlons en).
+- Podcasts showcasing professors’ and guests’ expertise (What matters today, In conversation with, Parlons en).

-Future of Meetings
+Future of meetings